COMPARE OUR STONES TO CZ AND MOISSANITE

 At Diamond Nexus, we also have a coating on our Diamond Simualnts.
 Our coating material is Corundum and other proprietary materials which is substantial, visible under microscopy, and has important measurable physical characteristics.
-The coating seals the Diamond Simulant's surface, greatly lowers porosity, and makes the stone impervious to outside contaminants.
-It also increases the hardness and the ability of the simulant to resist scratches.
-Here you can see an example of our coating which depicts its thickness at 131.2nm, over 10,000 times thicker than our competitors.
+The coating seals the surface of the Diamond Simulant, greatly lowering porosity, and making the stone impervious to outside contaminants.
+It also increases the hardness and the ability of the Simulant to resist scratches.
+Below you can see an example of our coating - which depicts its thickness at 131.2nm, over 10,000 times thicker than our competitors.

-CZ or cubic zirconia is made of zirconium oxide and sometimes a yttrium stabilizer.
-Diamond Simulants are comprosed of (in order of atomic weight):
+CZ (or cubic zirconia) is made of zirconium oxide and sometimes a yttrium stabilizer.
+Diamond Simulants are comprised of (in order of atomic weight):

 Diamond Nexus vs. Moissanite